Table of contents

 You may need to pay for lenders mortgage insurance (LMI) -which protects the bank, not you the homeowner - but by paying for this premium, you may be able to buy a property with a 10% deposit, or sometimes even a 5% deposit.

-First homebuyers can also access the government’s First Home Loan Deposit Scheme, which allows you to buy a home with a 5% deposit, without having to pay LMI.
+First homebuyers can also access various government schemes which allow you to buy a home with a 5% deposit, without having to pay LMI.

-Then there’s always the Bank of Mum and Dad – many first home buyers get a leg up from their parents.
+Then there’s always the Bank of Mum and Dad – many first-home buyers get a leg up from their parents or grandparents.

 Educating yourself about how finance works